Qatar–Turkey relations: Military relations

 Qatar and Turkey signed an agreement in July 2002 which involved cooperation in military training and arms sales.
 A cooperation agreement involving both countries' defense industries was formalized in 2007.
 In March 2012, Qatar acquired its first-ever drones from Turkey in the form of ten mini-drones worth $2.5 million.
 This sale was part of a deal formed in May 2011 in which Turkey would sell $120 million worth of military equipment to Qatar in the span of a year.
 The two states signed a military cooperation agreement in July 2012, but details of the agreement were not disclosed.

 In March 2015, both countries signed a military agreement which entailed mutual military deployment and the exchange of military training.
 However, the reasons behind this military agreement have not been officially explained, therefore raising suspicions in Turkey over whether Turkish military personnel stationed in Qatar would help train Syrian opposition groups.
 An event showcasing products from 67 Turkish defense companies was held in Doha in October 2015.

 Qatar's government owns a 50% stake in BMC, a Turkish military vehicle manufacturer.
 It was reported in April 2017 that BMC received an order for 1,500 Amazon 4x4 armored vehicles from Qatar's military and police force.
+On 22 October 2025, Erdogan arrived in Doha, seeking to buy 24 used Eurofighters.
+This is an attempt of technology exchange of Turkish Kaan jet fighter to western jet fighters.